HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 ```

 For reasons not entirely clear to me we need to define the “bar” version of
 that operator ourselves.
-Perhaps it is because the “quark contraction tool”
+This likely is because the QCT does not know about the
-does not know about the flavors?
-Anyway, the second operator is this:
+`Gamma` and therefore cannot really do anything about that.
+Anyway, the second
+operator is this:

 ```mathematica
 \[Pi]\[Pi]I2Bar[s1_, s2_, s3_, s4_, c1_, c2_, x1_, x2_] :=